 Starting in Denver

 Most thru-hikers and bikers begin their trips from The Colorado Trail’s northern terminus at Waterton Canyon, southwest of the Denver metro area.
 For most it’s not only a matter of convenience but also because the elevation gain heading south is much more gradual than it is for those heading northbound from Durango, where the CT ascends to more than 12,000 feet in the first 23 miles.
 By contrast, southbound travelers don’t hit a similar elevation until around mile 110, giving them more time to develop their “trail legs” and better acclimatize.
 Most also decide to start at the Denver end after learning that the Trail gets prettier as you travel toward Durango.

 The Waterton Canyon trailhead, parking lot and first 6.7 miles of the Trail are on an unpaved road closed to public vehicles.
 It is administered by Denver Water, which operates the Strontia Springs Reservoir and Dam, just off the Trail at mile 6.2.
 The road is open to foot, bike and horse traffic (and administrative vehicles), but dogs are not allowed to protect the canyon’s wildlife habitat.
 Deer and Rocky Mountain bighorn sheep and a variety of waterfoul are common sights in the canyon.

 If you are planning to travel with a dog, see Dogs on the Trail for alternatives to passing through the canyon, including starting at Indian Creek Trailhead (see below).
 Fortunately for dog owners, this stretch is the only place on the CT where dogs are prohibited.

 Past CT thru-travelers wanting to park in the Denver area have sometimes found long-term parking at a nearby RV storage lot.
 There are several that can be found via web search.
-One that is fairly close to the trailhead is Sedalia RV Storage, (303) 688-3842, owned by Jim Sikora.
-Some operators, including Sikora, may provide transportation to the start of the Trail if arranged in advance.
+Some operators may provide transportation to the start of the Trail if arranged in advance.